 The local particle radiation environment is monitored by the EPHIN detector.
 EPHIN consists of an array of 5 silicon detectors with anti-coincidence shielding.
-The instrument is sensitive to electrons in the energy range $150~\rm keV$ - $5~\rm MeV$, and protons/helium isotopes in the energy range 5 - $49~\rm MeV/nucleon$.
-The field of view is $83~\rm degrees$ and the instrument is mounted on the sun side of the spacecraft near the HRMA.
-EPHIN data rates are monitored by the OBC, which activates commands to safe the ACIS and HRC during periods of high radiation such as a solar flare.
+The instrument is sensitive to electrons in the energy range 150 keV - 5 MeV, and protons/helium isotopes in the energy range 5 - 49 MeV/nucleon.
+The field of view is 83 degrees and the instrument is mounted on the sun side of the spacecraft near the HRMA.
+Prior to 2013 the EPHIN data rates were monitored by the OBC in order to activate commands to safe the ACIS and HRC during periods of high radiation such as a solar flare.
+Due to spacecraft heating, the